international-orienteering-federation/equipment-examinations/2024-03-02/README.md

 The two photocells are connected with a logical AND to the chronometer.

 Before each passage the SIAC are cleared and turned on with a SIAC ON station.
+After each passage the SIAC are read with the USB station.

+The Microgate chronometers collect the photocell times internally.

+- **Output**: 2-photocell-times.csv

-The jSh Radio gateway is connected to two SRR USB dongle to receive the Sportident time and via serial cable to the chronometer to receive the photocell time.
+Two instances of the jSh Radio controller are connected to two SRR USB dongle to receive the Sportident times.
 Everything is saved into a csv file.
-The computer time is saved, in order to know the latency.
+The computer time is saved, in order to know the latency of the SRR protocol.

-- **Output**: 2-photocell-times.csv
 - **Output**: 2-sportident-times.csv

+Sportident Config+ reads the stations to collect the internal memory.
+There is the possibility the SRR transmitted times and the times read from the SIAC memory are different.

+- **Output**: 2-sportident-readouts.csv

 For each passage, the photofinish (working independently) provides two times: looking the position of the chest (id: progressive number of the passage) and the position of the SIAC (id: progressive number multiplied by 1000).